belsabbagh/productivity-manager-web-app/docs/final-tasks-description.md

 ### UI Fixes

+- Users and employees index pages should have inner navigation between one another.
+- Select components find a way to save and return selected items for further use in forms.
+- ```teams.create``` and ```teams.edit``` pages should reactively display of expected utilization for an employee.
+- Success and error messages should be displayed (requires synchronization with back-end controller responses).
+- More fixes may be necessary depending on HCI requirements.

+### Front-end Form Handling

 - Create and Edit pages collect data from form attributes to send through the `handleSubmit` function.
-- Using Inertia's `useForm` hook, form data is collected.
+- Using Inertia's ```useForm``` hook, form data is collected.
 - Form data should be formatted correctly to be posted.
-- Success and error messages should be displayed (requires synchronization with back-end controller responses).
-- More fixes may be necessary depending on HCI requirements.

-### Form Handling

-- Users and employees index pages should have inner navigation between one another.
-- Select components find a way to save and return selected items for further use in forms.
-- `teams.create` and `teams.edit` pages should reactively display of expected utilization for an employee.
 - <https://inertiajs.com/forms>
 - <https://adocasts.com/lessons/introducing-forms-and-the-inertia-form-helper>

+<div style="page-break-after: always"></div>

 ## Back-end

 ### Models

 - The backend that handles the resource management of an employee's assignment on a project as part of a team.

-### Form Handling
+### Back-end Form Handling

 #### Authorization